When teen depression is suspected, the doctor will typically do these exams and tests.

 - Keep a private journal.
 Journaling may help improve your teen's mood by allowing your teen to express and work through pain, anger, fear or other emotions.

 - Connect with other teens who struggle with depression.
-Ask the treatment provider if there are local support groups for teen depression.
+Ask the doctor or therapist if there are local support groups for teen depression.
 Depression support groups are offered online, but check them out to make sure they're trustworthy sites — such as the National Alliance on Mental Illness or the Depression and Bipolar Support Alliance.

 Preparing for your appointment